How a 1345 Volcanic Eruption May Have Triggered the Black Death

-A team from the University of Cambridge (UK) and the Leibniz Institute for the History and Culture of Eastern Europe (Germany) claims that a volcanic eruption around 1345 may have triggered a chain reaction leading to a deadly pandemic known as the Black Death.
+A volcanic eruption triggered a deadly plague epidemic in EuropeA team from the University of Cambridge (UK) and the Leibniz Institute for the History and Culture of Eastern Europe (Germany) says a volcanic eruption around 1345 may have triggered a chain reaction that led to the pandemic known as the Black Death.
 This catastrophe claimed the lives of about half of Europe’s population and fundamentally transformed medieval society.

 To prevent famine, densely populated Italian city-states were forced to import grain from regions around the Black Sea.
-Along with the grain, fleas carrying the made their way to Europe.
+Along with the grain, fleas carrying the plague bacterium made their way to Europe.
 This perfect storm of climatic shock, famine, and trade vividly illustrates how diseases can emerge and spread in a warming, globalized world.

-“While the combination of factors that contributed to the emergence of the Black Death seems rare, the likelihood of zoonotic diseases arising in the context of climate change and evolving into in a globalized world is likely increasing,” noted Dr. Ulf Büntgen, a co-author of the study.
+“While the combination of factors that contributed to the emergence of the Black Death seems rare, the likelihood of zoonotic diseases arising in the context of climate change and evolving into pandemics in a globalized world is likely increasing,” noted Dr. Ulf Büntgen, a co-author of the study.

 What new insights have scientists gained about the medieval plague epidemic?